 The Asper Family: A History of Giving

-The Asper Foundation (a private family foundation) has undertaken and developed major initiatives locally, nationally and internationally supporting the areas of Jewish causes, arts and culture, community development, human rights, literacy and education, journalism and communication studies, media and healthcare.
-In the recent past, over $125 million has been donated to various charitable causes through these two foundations.
+The Asper Foundation (a private family foundation) has undertaken and developed major initiatives locally, nationally and internationally supporting the areas of Jewish causes, arts and culture, community development, human rights, education, and healthcare.
+In the recent past, over $150 million has been donated to various charitable causes through the foundation.